craigmj/dtemplate/README.md

 # dtemplate - HTML templating without magic, for vanilla JS
 Javascript templating framework, super simple.
 The template framework should do nothing you cannot do by hand.
-There's no magic, just a bit of manipulation to create a simple Javascript function you could create yourself by hand.
+There's no magic, just a bit of processing to create a simple Javascript function you could create yourself.

+## Simple Example

+`dtemplate -dir src/es6/admin -lang js -name "AdminTemplates" -out src/es6/admin/AdminTemplates.js -separator '/'`

+Will create a function `AdminTemplates` in `src/es6/admin/AdminTemplates.js`.
+You retrieve a DOM Element for any HTML file in `src/esc/admin` by the filename (without .html), for example `AdminTemplates('MainPage')` will return the contents of `src/es6/admin/MainPage.html` as a DOM Element.
+It also returns an associative array of all Node in that HTML file that are marked with `data-set` attributes.

 ## Super Simple

 dtemplate takes a directory with a set of html files, and creates a single Javascript function that will create instances of the DOM in each of those HTML files, named by the filename.
 It does this by pre-creating the DOM nodes, then deep-copying them.
-(I think this is fast.)

 ## data-set or id